-Once all documents have been received, the Disability Services Office will review all of the submitted information.
+Once all documents have been received, the Disability Services Office will review the information submitted.
 Applicants may be contacted to clarify information on documents.
 The student may also be asked to visit campus for an interview.
 Upon completion of the review, a decision will be emailed to the student on their University email address with a request to meet with a representative from the Disability Services Office to further discuss accommodations and the policies and procedures for utilizing these accommodations.